nosportugal/faast-data-science/courses/model_deployment/README.md

-# FAAST Advance Model Deployment
+# FAAST Advance Data Science - Model Deployment

 ![FAAST logo](/images/FAAST_preto.png)

-Welcome to the Git repository for the FAAST Advance Model Deployment path 🎉
+Welcome to the Git repository for the "FAAST Advance Data Science - Model Deployment" path 🎉

 This course is designed help you deploy your models to production.
 We will cover the following topics: